-If a child is identified as having SEND need, we will provide support that is additional to or different from the differentiated approaches and learning arrangements normally provided as part of high quality, individualised teaching intended to overcome the barrier to their learning.
-This support is set out in the individual school's whole school Provision Map, which documents the support that is
+If a child is identified as having SEND need, we will provide support that is additional to or different from the differentiated approaches and learning arrangements normally provided as part of high quality teaching.
+This support is set out in the school's whole school Provision Map, which documents the support that is to be put into place.
+When providing support that is "additional to" or "different from" we engage in a four-stage process called the graduated approach: